BetterMuSeek

 The Taylor Academy 12e N comes equipped with the ES-B electronics system, which combines a pickup, preamp, and tuner for an all-in-one experience.
 While it may not match the sophistication of the Expression 2 System found in more expensive Taylor guitars, the ES-B system is highly functional and gets the job done.
 I appreciate having dedicated tone and volume controls, as they allow me to easily adjust the amplified sound to my liking.

-When I plug the guitar into an acoustic combo or my trusty Fender Acoustasonic amp, I’m delighted by the warm and realistic tones it produces.
-The ES-B system truly captures the natural essence of the guitar, faithfully reproducing its nuances and delivering an expressive amplified performance.
+When I plug the guitar into an acoustic combo or my trusty Fender Acoustic amp, I’m delighted by its warm and realistic tones.
+The ES-B system truly captures the guitar’s natural essence, faithfully reproducing its nuances and delivering an expressive, amplified performance.

 Although it’s not as complex as high-end systems, the ES-B system effectively enhances the versatility and amplification capabilities of my Taylor Academy 12e N.